jrblevin/markdown-mode/README.md

     this variable buffer-local allows `markdown-mode` to override the default behavior induced when the global variable is non-nil.

+  * `markdown-make-gfm-checkboxes-buttons` - Whether GitHub Flavored
+    Markdown style checkboxes should be turned into buttons that can be toggled with mouse-1 or RET.
+If non-nil buttons are enabled, the default is t.
+This works in `markdown-mode` as well as `gfm-mode`.

 Additionally, the faces used for syntax highlighting can be modified to your liking by issuing <kbd>M-x customize-group RET markdown-faces</kbd>
 or by using the "Markdown Faces" link at the bottom of the mode